 Bachelor of Arts in Art

 All art majors must possess a basic set of skills and knowledge, developed through ten required courses, including drawing and design skills, design and color theory, a knowledge of art history, and a senior seminar and senior art exhibit.
-Depending on career interests or plans for graduate study, students will select a concentration in a specific art field: Studio Arts, Teacher of Visual Art, Art and Business, Art Therapy or Graphic Design.
+Depending on career interests or plans for graduate study, students will select a concentration in a specific art field: Studio Arts, Art Education, Art and Business, Art Therapy or Graphic Design.
 Students may opt to combine Art Education and Art Therapy, thereby broadening their opportunities for employment and/or graduate studies.
+AMC also offers a self-designed program that students develop with the assistance of an advisor.

 Intro to Computer Graphics